dvanhorn/crook/README.md

-# Crook: a Langugae for Varying Racket Programs
+# Crook: a Language for Varying Racket Programs

 Crook is a language for expressing variations over a Racket program.
 It expresses variants as an order set of changes to a previous program.